alq666/aws-advent-2016/secure-usable-multi-aws-account-setup.md

 At this point you also have full administrative access to all accounts, which you’ll be able to relinquish when you are done.

 ### Step 1: create a “users” group in the M(anagement) account
-That “users” group will host all users and needs to have a policy that lets its members look at their own record and update their credentials and control their MFA, nothing more.
+That `users` group will host all users and needs to have a policy that lets its members look at their own record and update their credentials and control their MFA, nothing more.

-Here is an example of policy:
+Here is an example of policy, stored in `users.json`

 ```json
 {